samc-netizen/Open-Source-Software-24BHI10026-/README.md

 ## Objectives

 * To understand the philosophy and principles of open-source software
-* To analyze the licensing and ecosystem of Python
+* To analyze the licensing and ecosystem of Git
 * To gain hands-on experience with Linux command-line tools
 * To implement automation using shell scripting